JATOS/JATOS-Blog/_posts/2018-10-21-Use-Google-Slides-in-a-JATOS-study.md

 To see the instructions you need to be online but that is usually not a problem with online studies :)

 I included an [example](http://www.jatos.org/Example-Studies.html#easy-instruction-page-with-embedded-google-slides) in our Example Studies page.

+Tip: You probably want to increase the parameter `delayms` to a higher number to prevent the slides from automatically going forward, e.g. set it to `delayms=6000000`.